catneptune/basicthemer6/README.md

-# basicthemer6
+# basicthemer
-alcatel SUCKS!!!!!!!!!! so i made basicthemer cooler. it's in c++ but the way it applies sucks.
-VERY lightweight
+Modified basicthemer6 to achieve a lightweight and secure approach to using Aero Basic on modern Windows versions.